SharePoint/sp-dev-docs/docs/declarative-customization/view-calendar-formatting.md

 ## See also
 - [Command bar customization syntax reference](./view-commandbar-formatting.md)

+### List setup before creating a calendar view and applying a JSON formatting
+Before creating a new calendar view, a list should include all the required columns to be used in any JSON formatting.
+After creating a calendar view, if more columns are required, go to the [List Settings page](https://support.microsoft.com/en-us/office/edit-list-settings-4d35793b-246e-42a3-990c-563a83795b7f) to create and add them to a calendar view.

 ### Conditional view formatting based on a specific column

 The following image shows an example of conditional formatting applied to a calendar view, based on a single choice column named **PROJECT**:

 ![SharePoint list calendar formatting](../images/calendar-view-formatting.png)

+**Note**: before creating a new calendar view, make sure the PROJECT column is already existing to apply the JSON code illustrated below.
+Alternatively, go the [List Settings page](https://support.microsoft.com/en-us/office/edit-list-settings-4d35793b-246e-42a3-990c-563a83795b7f) to create and add the single choice PROJECT column to a calendar view.

 In this example, **PROJECT** column has the following options:
 - Project A